mcbuddy/testivai-actions/README.md

 2. The deployment was successful (check action logs)
 3. The URL format is correct: `https://{owner}.github.io/{repo}/pr-{pr-number}/`
 4. Sufficient time has passed for the deployment to complete (usually a few minutes)
+5. The repository name in the URL matches your actual repository name (case-sensitive)

 ### Getting Help